 Summary of UK COVID-19 Business Support Schemes

-Beginning with the measures announced in the Budget on 11th March, the UK Government has announced a series of economic interventions aimed at supporting employees, employers and businesses through the uncertainty and potential loss of income resulting from the Covid-19 crisis and the restrictions on business activity as a result.
+Beginning with the measures announced in the Budget on 11th March, the UK Government has announced a series of economic interventions aimed at supporting employees, employers and businesses through the uncertainty and potential loss of income resulting from the COVID-19 crisis and the restrictions on business activity as a result.
 The Government has established a business support web portal with details on eligibility and how businesses can apply for support.
-A summary of those measures of potential relevance to FTI clients is listed below.
+A summary of those measures of potential relevance to FTI Consulting’s clients is listed below.